 The present study has strengths and limitations.
 The circumstance, that we could demonstrate the absence of antibodies with 7 different assays corroborates the theory of serological nonresponders, in whom a resolution of COVID-19 can be observed.
-Accordingly, the lack of SARS-CoV-2-specific antibodies is unlikely to be caused by a lack of a specific assay but rather by a biological phenomenon.
+Accordingly, the lack of SARS-CoV-2-specific antibodies is unlikely to be caused by a lack of a sensitive assay but rather by a biological phenomenon.
 The present study had the ability to analyze all the cases of a whole country and not just a sample of cases.
 We believe, that this makes the study less prone to the introduction of confounding factors.
 The fact that the false-negative RT-PCR rate and the serological nonresponder rate were reproduced in another cohort from a different country further strengthens our findings.
 A final strength is that the laboratory results in one of the cohorts were linked to clinical symptoms, allowing us to characterize serological nonresponders more in detail.
 A limitation of the study is that the case number in this small country was relatively low, which comes along with relatively wide confidence intervals, when compared to those in larger studies.
 On the other hand, with a total of 362 cases studied in the two cohorts, the present study cannot be considered small.
 Finally, our findings were obtained in two middle European countries harboring a predominantly Caucasian population.
-It is possible that our findings would not be extrapolated to other ethnicities.
+It is possible that our findings can not be extrapolated to other ethnicities.
 Furthermore, based on the inclusion criteria of symptomatic COVID-19 this study was not able to detect asymptomatic SARS-CoV-2 seroconversion.
 Overall, though, we believe that this limitation does not invalidate our findings.

 In conclusion, our study described the frequency of false-negative RT-PCR in a population-based study setting and was validated in a separate cohort from another country.
 Further, we demonstrated the presence of patients with COVID-19 without any measurable antibody response.
 This constellation was associated with more symptoms and a tendency towards a longer disease course than in other COVID-19 patients.
 Although we reproduced the frequency of serological nonresponders in a second cohort, the observed absolute number of cases is low.
 To further characterize the serological nonresponder status, studies including larger numbers of affected individuals are needed.